amitmerchant1990/reverie/_posts/2022-03-03-recognition.md

-Action editors and reviewers may now request letters of recommendation for their ARR service!
+Action editors and reviewers may now request letters of recognition for their ARR service!
 Instructions can be found in the:
 * [Action editors' guide to OpenReview](https://cutt.ly/kYV4VHO)
 * [Reviewers' guide to OpenReview](https://cutt.ly/pTvDRZP)